Blue Island (2022 film)

 Blue Island (憂鬱之島) is a 2022 Hong Kong documentary film directed by Chan Tze-woon.
 It focuses on the 2019–2020 Hong Kong protests.
 The film won the Best International Feature Documentary Award at the 2022 Hot Docs Festival.

+Content

+The film blends narrative drama and documentary elements, depicting major political events and representative figures from three different periods in China and Hong Kong’s history.
+Each segment is a combination of past and present of Hong Kong: one story of historic protestor followed by a recent one.